-1. Click the Start button and note the user account icon and name.
-In this figure, the user account name is Alec.
+Click the Start button, point to the user icon, and take note of your user account name, which displays next to the user icon when you hover the mouse over it.
+In this figure, the user account name is Student.